tiagoFlach/ubuntu-setup/README.md

     $ sudo ./extras/FILE.sh

-Replace `FILE` with the name of the file script you want.
+Replace `FILE` with the name of the script you want.